Maddoxx88/regex-patterns/README.md

 # Regular Expression Patterns

-Regex Patterns is a curated catalog of regular expression patterns for everyone to get started on RegEx snippets that can be quickly exported into a variety of programming languages.
+RegEx Patterns is a curated catalog of regular expression patterns for everyone to get started on RegEx snippets that can be quickly exported into a variety of programming languages.

 Languages
 ---